dssg/UPSG/doc/implementing_stage.rst

 The Pipeline that we constructed in our MetaStage has been transparently embedded in our outer pipeline.
-Using MetaStages, it is possible to automatically populate a Pipeline with thousands of stages without explicit user intervention.
+Using MetaStages, it is possible to automatically populate a Pipeline with thousands of Stages without explicit user intervention.